-The DePuy Synthes Radial Head Prosthesis System is a two-piece elbow-joint replacement device.
-It is designed to replace the arm’s natural radial head.
+The DePuy Synthes Radial Head Prosthesis System is designed to replace the arm’s natural radial head.
 This is the knobby end of the radius, the bone on the thumb side of the lower arm.
 The device consists of a stem that is inserted into the radius and a head that replaces the natural radial head.

 By late 2016, DePuy had received numerous reports that the stems of these devices had loosened in several patients.
 The company could not determine what exactly caused the problem.